zoe-pith/pith-site/_drafts/hot-peppers.md

 ### **The one you need costs about $3**

-Believe me: the very best vegetable peeler is plastic, brightly colored, and about $3.
+Surprisingly, the very best vegetable peeler is plastic, brightly colored, and about $3.
 The timeless [Kuhn Rikon peeler ](https://www.amazon.com/Kuhn-Rikoma-Original-Peeler-3-Pack/dp/B083PQLPPT/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=fwjonahreiderveggiepeeler0220-20&linkId=169c8a32f5375edd1e69251e650601d1&language=en_US "(opens new window)")is Swiss-designed and one of the cheapest options available.
-It's the preferred peeler of countless professional chefs, and in a tight home kitchen, where cabinet real-estate counts, it’s even more valuable.
+It's the preferred peeler of countless professional chefs, and in a tight home kitchen where cabinet real-estate counts, it’s even more valuable.

 ![](https://images-na.ssl-images-amazon.com/images/I/81wc3tSnWFL._AC_SL1500_.jpg)